metal3-io/metal3-io.github.io/_posts/2019-09-11-Baremetal-operator.md

 With above values (described in [API](https://github.com/metal3-io/baremetal-operator/blob/master/docs/api.md)), we're telling the operator:

-- MAC: Defines the mac address of the NIC connected to the network that will be used for provision the host
+- MAC: Defines the mac address of the NIC connected to the network that will be used for the provisioning of the host
 - bmc: defines the management controller address and the secret used
 - credentialsName: Defines the name of the secret containing username/password for accessing the IPMI service